Culture of Armenia: Cuisine

 Armenian cuisine is as ancient as the history of Armenia, and is known for often having a distinct smell.
 Closely related to Eastern European and Mediterranean cuisine, various spices, vegetables, fish, and fruits combine to present unique dishes.
 Armenia is also famous for its wine and brandy.
 In particular, Armenian cognac is renowned worldwide (winner of several awards), and was considered by the late British Prime Minister, Sir Winston Churchill, as his favourite.
-It has often been referred to as the food of today.

 A very important aspect of the Armenian cuisine is the traditional bread called Lavash.
 In 2014, "Lavash, the preparation, meaning and appearance of traditional bread as an expression of culture in Armenia" was included in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 The Armenian soup, Khash, also has its own, unique place in the Armenian cuisine.
 The name khash originates from the Armenian verb khashél (Armenian: խաշել), which means "to boil."
 The dish, initially called khashoy, is mentioned by a number of medieval Armenian authors, e.g. Grigor Magistros (11th century), Mkhitar Heratsi (12th century), Yesayi Nchetsi (13th century), etc.

 The pomegranate, with its symbolic association with fertility represents that nation.
 The apricot is the national fruit.
 Since Roman times, the apricot was known as Prunus Armeniaca, literally translated as " Armenian Plum".

-According to encyclopedia.com,"A popular Armenian drink to this day is tan, a mixture of water and soured yogurt".
+According to encyclopedia.com, "a popular Armenian drink to this day is tan, a mixture of water and soured yogurt".